 GiphyCapture(opens in a new tab) is an app you can download from the Apple App store to make animated gifs.

 You’re the expert.
 Connect with your customers by showing them how the magic happens behind the scenes, and highlighting the BOH employees that are working hard to facilitate takeout orders.
-Follow us on Instagram and Facebook to catch our weekly live cooking shows!
-And check out East Village Pizza for more inspiration on hosting Live.
+Follow us on Instagram(opens in a new tab) and Facebook(opens in a new tab) to catch our weekly live cooking shows!
+And check out (opens in a new tab) for more inspiration on hosting Live.

 Are your customers posting about their experience in the restaurant or from takeout and delivery orders?
 This is called user generated content (UGC) and it’s fantastic fodder for you to publish to social media.
 Build community, followers, and business by reposting some of what they share on your own channels.

 Here’s an example from Crossroads Kitchen(opens in a new tab).

 Another great idea to boost interaction is to use Instagram polls to ask your customers questions like which dishes they’d love recipes to.

 Build community and encourage more orders by offering prizes or meals to customers who tag you in their posts or stories.
 Great example here from Fatburger(opens in a new tab).